LouConreux/LCLSGeom/README.md

 +z axis pointing from IP along the photon beam propagation direction

 ### Psana Coordinate System
 This is the coordinate system used in metrology measurements.
-According to the [geometry_converter code](https://confluence.slac.stanford.edu/display/PSDM/Geometry+converter+between+psana+and+CrystFEL#GeometryconverterbetweenpsanaandCrystFEL-Generalremarks), the _psana_ coordinate system can be transformed into the _CrystFEL_ coordinate system by doing those operations:
+According to the [geometry_converter code](https://confluence.slac.stanford.edu/display/PSDM/Geometry+converter+between+psana+and+CrystFEL#GeometryconverterbetweenpsanaandCrystFEL-Generalremarks), the _psana_ coordinate system can be transformed into the _Lab_ coordinate system by doing those operations:

 ![psana_to_lab](https://github.com/lcls-users/btx/assets/139856363/751893f8-7e11-4506-aa33-721eda35fa60)
 Hence, in this system: